• A closeup of a cluster of white, pea-like flowers hanging from a branch.

 Background

-Black locust is native to North America, but not to Minnesota or the Upper Midwest.
+Black locust is native to North America, but it is not native to Minnesota or the Upper Midwest.
 It is native to the Appalachian region and the Ozarks, where it is also considered a weed.
 It has been widely planted as an ornamental, for land reclamation, for erosion control, and for honey production.
-Black locust is spreading into new areas and is now a threat to other states which are outside of the historical range.
+Black locust is spreading into new areas and is now a threat in states outside its historical range.

 Description

-• Flowers are showy, fragrant, and white, appearing in drooping clusters with a yellow blotch on the uppermost petal, and pollinated by bees.
-Trees bloom in May and June.
+• Flowers are showy, fragrant, and white, appearing in drooping clusters with a yellow blotch on the uppermost petal.
+Flowers are pollinated by bees and typically bloom in May and June.

 • Fruit pods are smooth, flat, 2 - 4 inches long, and contain 4 to 8 seeds.

-• The fibrous roots can range from shallow to deep, depending on the soil type, and are wide-spreading; highly adventitious, suckering especially after being cut or damaged, and creating dense thickets of new growth.
+• Fibrous roots may be shallow or deep depending on soil type.
+Roots are wide spreading, highly adventitious, suckering especially after being cut or damaged, and creating dense thickets of new growth.

 Habitat